r-hub/blog/content/post/2019-11-01-internal-functions.markdown

 ```

-The keyword `@keyword internal` would mean [a manual page is created but not present in the function index](https://roxygen2.r-lib.org/articles/rd.html#indexing).
+The keyword `@keywords internal` would mean [a manual page is created but not present in the function index](https://roxygen2.r-lib.org/articles/rd.html#indexing).
 A confusing aspect is that you could use it for an *exported, not internal* function you don't want to be too visible, e.g. a function returning the default app for OAuth in a package wrapping a web API.

 ```r
 #' A function rather aimed at developers